I know you’re busy, so I’ll only take 30 minutes of your time.

 Let’s talk about what we’re up against, what we have to overcome.

 For lawyers, “training” is an abstraction, and training programs are seen as yet another obligation added to an already too-full plate.
-Worse, it’s another source of scrutiny -- and we know how lawyers respond to that.
-Since the training typically isn’t connected to anything concrete, they don’t see its relevance to their day.
+Since most training typically isn’t connected to anything concrete or imminent, they don’t see its relevance to their day.
 It feels kind of like a degree program, with a vague, “someday maybe” payoff.

 The degree program approach results in two fights with the lawyers: